globus/globus-sdk-python/docs/authorization/login_flows.rst

 As the name might suggest, a CommandLineLoginFlowManager drives user logins through the command line (stdin/stdout).
-When run, the manager will print a URL to the console then prompt a user to navigate to that url and enter the resulting auth code back into the terminal.
+When run, the manager will print a URL to the console then prompt a user to navigate to that URL and enter the resulting auth code back into the terminal.

 Example Code: